alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 My reasoning comes from the engineering side.
 Broadly, when code does the wrong thing, it happens for one of two reasons.

-1. You make a silly mistake, like a mistyped variable line or a missing line of code.
+1. You make a mistake, and it's obvious once you see it.
+Something like a mistyped variable, or forgetting to call a function.
-2. You implement everything correctly, catching all the corner cases you can think of.
-But it turns out your code is implicitly expecting certain thing about the behavior, things you don't even know about.
-When those implicit assumptions break, the code breaks.
-When you fix the bug, you feel dumb, but you also feel proud, because you've learned something new about your code.

-The first is unavoidable.
-People make stupid mistakes, it happens.
-The second is also unavoidable, but it's mitigatable by unit testing, favoring simpler solutions, and reusing battle-tested code, among other things.
+2. Your code has implicit assumptions about the behavior of other code it interacts with, and one of those assumptions got broken.
+These bugs are more pernicious, since it can take a while to figure out what assumption your code relied on.

+Both mistakes are unavoidable.
+People make stupid mistakes, and people forget to check all the corner cases.
+However, the second class can be mitigated by favoring simpler solutions and reusing code that's known to work.

-Now, when you add batch norm to a model, it changes it in two fundamental ways.
+Alright.
+Now: batch norm.
+Batch norm changes models in two fundamental ways.

-* The output for a single input $$x_i$$ depends on the other $$x_j$$ within the minibatch.
+* At training time, the output for a single input $$x_i$$ depends on the other $$x_j$$ within the minibatch.
-* The model does different computation between train time and test time.
+* At testing time, the model runs a different computation path.

 Almost no other optimization trick has these properties.
-That makes it easier to write code which accidentally assumes inputs in a minibatch are independent, or accidentally assumes the same thing happens at train time and test time, because those are sane properties of any model that doesn't use batch norm. *Which makes it even more infuriating to run into batch norm bugs!*
+That makes it easier to write code that only works when inputs are minibatch independent, or only works when train time and test time do the same computation.
+The code's never been pushed that way.
+I mean, why would it?
+It's not like somebody's going to come up with a technique that breaks those assumptions, right?

-One broken invariant here, another there, and next thing you know you've lost days to debugging subtle issues.

-Yes, you can treat batch norm as black box normalization magic.
-This can work for a while.
+Yes, you can treat batch norm as black box normalization magic, and it can even work out for a while.
 But in practice,
 [the abstraction leaks](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/),
+like all abstractions do, and making sure your code is compatible with batch norm can be tiring.

+I just want things to work, and every time
+I run into Yet Another Batch Norm issue I get sad for a bit, before digging into what broke this time.

-like all abstractions do, and keeping track of the details is tiring.
-And in my experience, although every deep learning abstraction leaks, batch norm leaks a lot more than the rest.
+In my experience, every deep learning abstraction leaks a bit.
+It's just that batch norm's idiosyncrasies make it leak a lot more.

 So...Why Haven't People Ditched Batch Norm?
 --------------------------------------------------------------------------

-At this point, I'll admit I'm being a bit unfair.
+I'll admit I'm being unfair.
 Minibatch dependence is indefensible - no one is going to argue that it's a good quality for models to have.
 Given all the annoyances of batch norm, why is it so ubiquitous?